 Non-Immigrant Visa Information

 H-1B visas are standard professional work visas.
-This non immigrant classification applies to people who wish to perform services in a specialty occupation, and or services of exceptional merit and ability.
+This non-immigrant classification applies to people performing services in a specialty occupation and/or services of exceptional merit and ability.

 A minimum of a bachelor’s degree in the related field is required.
 For more information, visit our H-1B Visa page.
 Alternatively, see USCIS.

 The J-1 Exchange Visitor visa category was created for the purpose of cultural and educational exchange.
 This visa category is used for exchange visitors engaged in study, research and teaching.
 It is not appropriate for tenure-track faculty.
 For more information, visit our J-1 Visa page as well as USCIS.

 The O-1 nonimmigrant visa is for individuals who possesses extraordinary ability in science, art, education, business, athletics, or motion pictures.
 Extensive documentation is needed to demonstrate the required standards.
 For more information, visit USCIS or O-1 Visa page.